AndersDeath/diary2/README.md

 # 27 August - Sunday - Saint-Petersburg

 Today I had a rest.
 I spent whole day doing nothing.
 We went to the city center and drunk a limonade in one of the beautiful places.
 I do not remeber the name of this place and i am not sure that i want to come back there. at the same time I eat a lot today. it is not so good.
 I nwed to be in concentration and do not get a lot of waste calories.
+My mood is not so good.